-Figure B. 1: Hadoop cluster setup recommendation
+Figure B.1: Hadoop 1.x cluster setup recommendation

-The three master services JobTracker, DIR and MRC are required in a Hadoop configuration.
+The three master services JobTracker (Hadoop 1.x) or Resourcemanager (Hadoop 2.x), DIR and MRC are required in a Hadoop configuration.
 They can run alone or in arbitrary combinations on the same machine.
 Hadoop can be used with an arbitrary number of Slaves.
-It is recommended to run a TaskTracker together with an OSD on each Slave machine to improve performance, but it is not mandatory.
+It is recommended to run a TaskTracker (Hadoop 1.x) or NodeManager (Hadoop 2.x) together with an OSD on each Slave machine to improve performance, but it is not mandatory.